bahrus/be-decorated/README.md

 ## Debugging

-Compared to working with custom elements, working with attribute-based decorators is more difficult, due to the issues mentioned above -- namely, the difficulty in getting a reference to the roxy.
+Compared to working with custom elements, working with attribute-based decorators is more difficult, due to the issues mentioned above -- namely, the difficulty in getting a reference to the proxy.

 But if the JSON attribute associated with a decorator has value "debug": true, then an adjacent debugging template element is inserted, that makes viewing the proxy and controller much easier.

+In dev tools, after inspecting the element, just look for that adjacent template element, select it in the, and in the console, type $0.controller to show the class behind the behavior.

+You should then be able to use the context menu to jump to the definition.
+You can view virtual properties by typing $0.controller.[name of virtual property].
+You can edit the value by typing $0.proxy.[name of virtual property] = "whatever you want."

 ## Primary prop [TODO]